ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 Luigi to control and schedule the various processing tasks, and Flask to provide API endpoints and the underlying web server.

-A bare bones installation means that, at a minimum, Luigi and Flask are installed and run locally on your system.
+A native installation means that, at a minimum, Luigi and Flask are installed and run locally on your system.
 Solr, Postgres, and Mongo can also be installed and run locally on your system, or one or more of these can be hosted elsewhere.